-- 4.5.52 We are currently facing a number of key challenges: - 4.5.53 Reliance on contingent workforce: We have significant total staff vacancies every month.
-One of the ways we bridge this gap is through use of agency staff where we cannot recruit permanent staff. - 4.5.54 The graphics below show that we spent between £20-40m per annum on agency staff during the period 2015-16 to 2019-20, and this amounted to between 5-10% of our total pay expenditure.
-This has increased since 2014-15 from a fairly constant level, although this can be seen across Wales (we believe this is tied to retirement from the generation born between 1946 and 1964).
+- 4.5.51 We are currently facing a number of key challenges: - 4.5.52 Reliance on contingent workforce: We have significant total staff vacancies every month.
+One of the ways we bridge this gap is through use of agency staff where we cannot recruit permanent staff. - 4.5.53 The graphics below show that we spent between £20-40m per annum on agency staff during the period 2015-16 to 2019-20, and this amounted to between 5-10% of our total pay expenditure.
+This has increased since approximately 2014-15 from a fairly constant level, although this can be seen across Wales (we believe this is tied to retirement from the generation born between 1946 and 1964, which will continue and hence explain why agency has maintained its current level).